In my schooldays I was ok at simplicity but not at complexity.

 As far as I know, there has been only one review of this book; it appeared in the publication Books Ireland, and I reproduce that review here without comment.

-An altered version of the book, updated to make it navigable, is Handbook of Existence.
+An altered version of the book, updated to make it navigable, is no longer available for free download on this site but is being prepared for publication as an e-book.